EthoIRL/TargetLock/README.md

 ﻿## Target Lock
 General purpose color aimbot (with the intent for BattleBit Remastered).
 Meant to be used in conjunction with [**Helious**](https://github.com/StrateimTech/Helious) for remote mouse movement injection.

-* Optimized for high performance/low latency calculations (~0.4ms / all calculations, Please note that this took up to ~3% gpu utilization on a 3060 Ti, it is CPU bound the entire time).
+* Optimized for low latency calculations (~0.2ms / all calculations, Please note that this took up to ~3% gpu utilization on a 3060 Ti).
-* Prioritize performance throughput & latency at the expense of (high cpu usage).
-* Debug window (OpenCV / EmguCV, **WILL** decrease performance due to it's waitkey requirements).
+* Debug window (OpenCV / EmguCV, **WILL** decrease performance due to it's  requirements).

 ## Basic Features
 * Auto fire